cmorisse/openerp-jsonrpc-client-python/README.rst

 You can find them grouped by service at the end of openerp-json-rpc-client.py

-You can find usage examples in the tests files (On test file par service).
+You can find usage examples in the tests files ; there is on test file per service.

+OpenERPJSONRPClient is reasonably documented so don't hesitate to use python help system.

 Quicklook on the Dataset service helpers functions
 ==================================================